Teskedsgubben/MiroSimulint/README.md

 ### The Coding

-You have three code files to work with: _Main.py_, _Landers.py_ and _Launchers.py_.
+You have four code files to work with: _Main.py_, _Landers.py_, _Launchers.py_ and _CustomComponents.py_.
 Any code in the subfolders are free to read if you are curious, but do not change them.
-You will only submit the three files.
+You will only submit up to the four files, unless otherwise agreed upon.

 _Main.py_ is the file that starts the program.
 Here you can change camera views, rendering resolution and initial start delay.
 You can also compute any arguments you want to pass along to your Lander or Launcher.
 An important feature here is __Speedmode__ which you find is set to __False__.
 Setting this to __True__ will remove many details in the program, speeding up the simulation.
 This is most likely more conviniet to use when running tests and so on.